Skip to content

 What exactly is buckwheat?

 Buckwheat has nothing to do with wheat or cereals, but is a knotweed plant.
-Originally from Asia, buckwheat is particularly popular in Russian cuisine and is used in many recipes there.
-Buckwheat is a so-called pseudocereal and is therefore gluten-free.
-It is therefore an excellent alternative to wheat for people with gluten intolerance or people who are trying to avoid gluten.
+Originally from Asia, buckwheat is especially popular in Russian cuisine and is used there for many recipes.
+Buckwheat is a so-called pseudocereal and therefore gluten-free.
+Consequently, it is an excellent alternative to wheat for people with gluten intolerance or people who are trying to avoid gluten.
 Pseudocereals also include quinoa and amaranth, which are also suitable for a gluten-free diet.

-In sprouted form, buckwheat is particularly rich in nutrients and easy for the body to absorb.
-Due to its high nutrient density, you should regularly include buckwheat in your diet.
-Nutrition for example in the form of a delicious protein muesli recipe with buckwheat sprouts.
+In germinated form, buckwheat is particularly nutrient-dense and good for the body to absorb.
+Due to the high nutrient density, you should regularly add buckwheat to your diet.
+Food integrate, for example, in the form of a delicious protein muesli recipe with buckwheat germ.

 Advantages of sprouted buckwheat